 - Will contaminants be biodegraded under current site conditions and what are the expected biodegradation rates?

-- Will amendments such as electron donors, nutrients, bioaugmentation cultures and pH buffers increase biodegradation rate or extent?
+- Will amendments such as electron donors, electron acceptors, nutrients, bioaugmentation cultures and pH buffers increase biodegradation rate or extent?

 - Will contaminants degrade preferentially under aerobic or anaerobic conditions?